How to upcycle pine chairs

 Chalk paint tips

-A couple of tips I learned from the Annie Sloan course, which is really helpful for any project involving chalk paint, is to put an elastic band on the tin to remove any excess paint.
+A couple of tips I learned from the Annie Sloan course is to put an elastic band on the tin to remove any excess paint.

-When you’re doing a project like this, which takes a long time, you may find the paint starts to clog a little, so have a mug of water close-by which you just dip your brush in every so often before putting it in the paint and you will find it runs a lot more smoothly.
+With a project like this, which takes a long time, you may find the paint starts to clog a little.
+Have a mug of water close-by which you just dip your brush in every so often before putting in the paint and you will find it runs a lot more smoothly.

 Not enough faith in Paloma…

-So having spent hours painting these chairs, and if I’m honest roping my husband Andy in when he got home from work, I then decided Paloma was too mauve for my liking.
+So having spent hours painting these chairs, I then decided Paloma was too mauve for my liking.
+At this stage I roped my husband in to help.

-Please take a moment to spare a thought for my husband and the pain he endures being married to me will you…
+Please take a moment to spare a thought for my him and the pain he endures being married to me will you…

 Put your stamp on it

-As I’ve mentioned before, I’m not a fan of the buffed wax finish so instead I used the Ronseal White Ash Interior Wax, which you seem to be able to get from most DIY stores.
+As I’ve mentioned before, I’m not a fan of the buffed wax finish so instead I used the Ronseal White Ash Interior Wax.
+You seem to be able to get this from most DIY stores.
 I’d experimented with this when doing the table, and I love the flat finish it gives.

 13 hours to upcycle pine chairs!